-What is the best way to clean a dryer vent?
+What is the best way to clean your dryer vent?

 Clogged and dirty dryer vents and ductwork doesn’t just affect your dryer’s performance, a clogged dryer vent can also be a fire hazard.
 The combination of heat and accumulated dryer lint can lead to a fire hazard.
 In fact, clogged dryer vents cause thousands of house fires every year across the United States.
 Whether you clean the dryer vent yourself or hire a professional, it is important to clean a dryer vent at least once a year to keep your home safe and ensure you are not causing your dryer to overwork.